Best Cheap Home Insurance in Florida (2025)

 What is the average cost of homeowners insurance in Florida?

-The average annual cost of Florida home insurance is $3,383 per year.
-Your actual rates will depend on your property value, location, typical risks, past claims and other factors.
+Florida home insurance costs around $3,383 per year, or $282 per month.
+Your actual cost will depend on your property value, location, typical risks, past claims and other factors.

 Methodology

-We took quotes from nine of the largest home insurance companies in Florida using every residential ZIP code in the state.
+To find the best cheap home insurance in Florida, ValuePenguin editors gathered quotes from nine of the largest home insurance companies in the state using every residential ZIP code in Florida.
 Rates are for a 45-year-old married man with no prior insurance claims.

 Quotes include the following coverage limits: